ginstrom/paladin-novel/chapters/22_house-divided.md

 "It's like watching a new religion being born," Pell observed as he watched Sim leading a mixed group of humans, dwarves, and elves in evening prayers.
 "Though I suppose that's exactly what it is."

-"Not new," Gond corrected.
-"Reborn.
-Alanyi's worship is ancient, older than the kingdoms that tried to suppress it.
+"Not new—reborn," Gond corrected.
+"Alanyi's worship is ancient, older than the kingdoms that tried to suppress it.
 We're not creating something from nothing—we're nurturing something that never truly died."

 "And you?"
 Pell asked.
 "How does it feel to be a prophet?"